Posts

 Image

 My brother once had a poo poem in his toilet.
 I could only remember the first line of his but I used it to start mine.
 It's his concept I nicked.
 He's got bags of great concept.
 What an honour: to be the inspiration of poo poem II.
-Poo Poem Big ones, little ones Ones that wedge the loo Squidgy ones, firm ones Ones that smell like a zoo Deep brown, light brown Ones that take time to come 'One wipe and go' ones Ones that smudge on your bum Sweetcorn ones, carrot ones Ones that stick to the bowl Jolly bad hangover ones That squit out from your hole Regular ones, strained ones Ones that need a nice smelling spray Ones propelled by wind That mean you won't want to stay Morning ones, evening ones Ones you do around noon Ones that make little skid marks The ones that come to soon Quiet ones, noisy ones Unashamed ones done in the boys Discreet ones done by ladies Toddlers ones that double as toys Floating ones, sinking ones Ones done in a nappy Ones that feel uncomfortable
+Poo Poem Big ones, little ones, ones that wedge in the loo Squidgy ones, firm ones, Ones that smell like a zoo Deep brown, light brown Ones that take time to come 'One wipe and go' ones Ones that smudge your bum Sweetcorn ones, carrot ones Ones that stick to the bowl Jolly bad hangover ones that squit out from your hole Regular ones, strained ones Ones that need a nice smelling spray: the ones propelled by wind - that mean you won't want to stay Morning ones, evening ones, ones you do around noon Ones that make little skid marks - the ones that come too soon Quiet ones, noisy ones, Unashamed ones done in the boys Discreet ones done by ladies Toddlers’ ones that double as toys Floating ones, sinking ones Ones do...

 Secret best friend